giuseppe-muntoni/Chatterbox/README.md

 # Chatterbox

-Project made for laboratory of system programming at University of Pisa.
+This project was made for the laboratory of system programming at the University of Pisa.

 To have more information, read "Relazione_Chatterbox.pdf"